-As an Nehiyaw Iskwew (Plains Cree Womxn) from Muscowpetung First Nations, Shayla Stonechild, has always been a catalyst towards Indigenous youth and womxn unlocking their full potential.
+As an Metis and Nehiyaw Iskwew (Plains Cree Woman) from Muscowpetung First Nations, Shayla Stonechild, has always been a catalyst towards Indigenous youth and women unlocking their full potential.
 By reclaiming their voices, bodies and spirits that have been silenced and stolen throughout history.
 There is a shift happening in humanity right now and she believes the arts, meditation, movement and reclaiming an Indigenous worldview is a part of amplifying that shift.

-Shayla is moving into hosting Season 4 of APTN’s “Red Earth Uncovered”.
-She is a trauma informed yoga instructor at "CMMN GRND" with over 500+ yoga teacher training hours.
-Shayla is listed internationally as one of the Top “20 Yoga Instructors of Color to Watch in 2020”.
+Recently, Shayla wrapped up hosting Season 3 of APTN’s “Red Earth Uncovered”.
+Additionally, she is a trauma informed yoga instructor at "CMMN GRND" with over 500+ yoga teacher training hours and is listed internationally as one of the Top “20 Yoga Instructors of Color to Watch in 2020”.
 She is a part of Vancouver's Diversity and Inclusion committee with Lululemon.

 Shayla is an annual brand ambassador for Silk and Telus.
-She has a history of collaborations and partnerships such as: Paris Jewellers, RBC, Audible, Saje Wellness, DoorDash, BC Women’s Foundation, The Body Shop and Lululemon.
-Shayla has been interviewed by ETalk and The Social CTV.
+She has a history of collaborations and partnerships such as: Paris Jewellers, RBC, Audible, Saje Wellness, Purolator, Poppy Barley, DoorDash, BC Women’s Foundation, The Body Shop and Lululemon.
+Shayla has been interviewed by CTV, APTN, CBC, The Social and ETalk.
 As well as featured in Vita, Basenotes and Hello!
 Magazine.
 In March 2021, she became the first Indigenous woman to be on the cover of “Yoga Journal” magazine across Canada and the United States.